code-423n4/code423n4.com/content/compete.md

 For more details regarding scoring, please refer to the [judging criteria](/judging-criteria).

 ## Rewards
-Wardens are awarded shares for bugs discovered and those shares give the owner a pro rata piece of the pot.
+Wardens are awarded shares for bugs discovered and those shares give the owner a pro rata piece of the pot after the 20% org fee covering judging, reporting, and organizing.

 **Low Risk Bounty Shares**
 `1 * (0.9 ^ discovery count) / discovery count`